-Findings from four RCTs across all three evidence-based program models show that CSCPs have a positive impact on families' awareness and use of community supports and resources.^{F,J,B,D} A large evaluation of 15 HealthySteps sites nationwide examined families' knowledge of community resources and found that parents in the intervention had 3.5 times higher odds of being informed about community resources than their counterparts not enrolled in HealthySteps.^F At both 6 and 12 months, the families who participated in DULCE at a site in Boston, Massachusetts received an average of 0.5 more community resources compared to the control group.^J Two RCTs of local Family Connects sites found that families enrolled in the program accessed almost one more community resource at 6 months relative to their respective control group counterparts (0.9^B and 0.7^D more resources).
+Findings from four RCTs across all three evidence-based program models show that CSCPs have a positive impact on families' awareness and use of community supports and resources.
+F,J,B,D A large evaluation of 15 HealthySteps sites nationwide examined families' knowledge of community resources and found that parents in the intervention had 3.5 times higher odds of being informed about community resources than their counterparts not enrolled in HealthySteps.
+At both 6 and 12 months, the families who participated in DULCE at a site in Boston, Massachusetts received an average of 0.5 more community resources compared to the control group.
+One RCT of a local Family Connects site found that families enrolled in the program accessed almost one more community resource at 6 months relative to their respective control group counterparts (0.9 more resources).
+B